daltyboy11/daltyboy11.github.io/_posts/2024-08-17-dalle-reflections.md

 All attempts were futile.

 ## Actions
 Getting a character to perform an action is a difficult task.
 Your mileage may vary and it really depends on the action's sophistication.

+### A negative result

 Here's an example trying to re-create the asylum patient who thinks he is a champagne bottle from Edgar Allan Poe's short story _"The System of Dr. Tarr and Professer Fether"_.
 His defining characteristic is he would make a bottle popping and fizzing sound by putting his thumb inside his cheek and swiftly pulling it out:

 ![actions-1]({{site.baseurl}}/images/dalle-reflections/actions/1.jpg)

 It looks like a crazy guy in the 19th century with a love for champagne, that's for sure.
 But I tried several times and had no hope in DALLE recreating the thumb-popping action.

+### A postive result

-Now for a positive result.
+Now for a rare positive result.
 DALLE nailed this other character from the asylum believed he was a donkey and liked to eat thistles in the yard.
 It gave me exactly what I wanted:

 ![actions-2]({{site.baseurl}}/images/dalle-reflections/actions/2.jpg)